Proper Email Address Etiquette

 You should always provide some way for people to opt-out with each message.
 The most common is to reply to the message with UNSUBSCRIBE in the subject line.

-Keep in mind that unscrupulous list owners (spammers) also include a remove option in their messages.
+Unscrupulous list owners (spammers) may also include an unsubscribe option in their messages.

-This is where companies that specialize in group email can help (see Dealing with Larger Groups.
-Such legitimate companies can be trusted to deal with the removal of your email address from a list without compromising it.
+This is where companies that specialize in group email can help.
+These legitimate companies can be trusted to deal with the removal of your email address from a list without compromising your privacy.